This tutorial was prepared by Sketchfab user Thibaud Tournery-Bachel.

 - You can do that for each material you have.
 So two materials can have different F0 value.

-- F0 have a very subtle effect in most case, but yet still a nice effect.
+- F0 has a very subtle effect in most case, but yet still a nice effect.
 Just remember that other maps will play a bigger role.

 - If you're running after optimization, you probably don't want to use that map.